edbee/edbee/README.md

 Examples
 ========

 Using the component is pretty easy.
-You first must setup the edbee environment.
+First you must setup the edbee environment.
 This process is required to make the library know the location of the setting
 files: